SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md

             node = node.next;
         }
     }
-   /*  delete a specific element from the linked list */ public void delete(int data) {
+   /*  delete first node from the linked list */ public void delete(int data) {
      if (head == null){
          System.out.println("List is empty, not possible to delete");